The Intruders (band): Biography

-Cowboys to Girls... and cover versions
+Legacy

-"Cowboys to Girls" (R&B No. 1, Pop #6), the only chart topping single of their career, was a 1968 Top 10 Pop and R&B smash that was awarded an RIAA gold disc for one million sales in mid-May 1968.
+"Cowboys to Girls" (R&B No. 1, Pop #6), the only chart topping single of their career, was awarded an RIAA gold disc for one million sales in May 1968.

 During the late 1970s and early 1980s, their music was popular on the West Coast among Latino, specifically Chicano, youth, as evidenced by their covers by the Hacienda Brothers and Tierra.
-Daughtry died of cancer on December 25, 1994, at age 55, and lead singer Sam "Little Sonny" Brown committed suicide in 1995 at age 54.
-According to Marc Taylor, in the book, "A Touch of Classic Soul of the Early 1970's" (1996, Aloiv Publishing, Jamaica, New York), in 1975, the other two original Intruders, Robert Edwards and Phil Terry, walked away from the industry after becoming Jehovah's Witnesses.
-Edwards died on October 15, 2016, from a heart attack at age 74, leaving Phil Terry as the last surviving original member, as of 2018.
+Daughtry died of cancer on December 25, 1994, at age 55, and lead singer Sam "Little Sonny" Brown committed suicide April 21, 1995 at age 54.
+According to Marc Taylor, in the book, A Touch of Classic Soul, in 1975, the other two original Intruders, Robert Edwards and Phil Terry, walked away from the industry after becoming Jehovah's Witnesses.
+Edwards died on October 15, 2016, from a heart attack at age 74, leaving Phil Terry as the last surviving original member.

-The Intruders today include Bobby Starr, Glenn Montgomery and Phil Gay.
-The group is featured on the "My Music" DVD hosted by Patti LaBelle on PBS and tour with the Love Train: Sound of Philadelphia Concert series.
-There are also several tribute groups, including "The Philly Intruders", who appear on "The Big Show" DVD, and "The Fabulous Intruders", founded by William Payton, Sr.